 And you’ll witness these issues when Android and Apple introduced their latest update in the operating system.
 Native app developers have access to SDK that allows them to develop the apps using the latest features of operating systems.
 Due to this, users can update their app and access the better features of the app.

 It has been proved that native applications offer quicker, responsive, and excellent user experience.
 How?
 Earlier, Facebook and LinkedIn invested in HTML5, and latter, they were disappointed with their decision due to the high popularity of standalone native apps.
 The reason why native apps are quick, it is because these apps are written in a specific language to the ecosystem of the platform.
+As native apps can access the unique elements and APIs that are utilized for various devices, they run seamlessly and efficiently.
+In contrast to this, hybrid apps are more reliant on browsers, which make them slower as compared to native apps.

 Native apps can be configured promptly because they’re compatible with a single platform.
 Suppose, there are two native assignments; they’re entirely different, so don’t worry concerning the compatibility of app dependence between versions for various platforms.
 More so, you also get the liberty to utilize every new feature on a provided platform.

 Therefore, with fewer restrictions, it becomes easy to scale the app.
 However, in case if you desire to merge the advantages of both native and cross-platform solutions, you may need to initiate the process natively; further, you can maximize a few small app modules with extra cross-platform code.
 This is a simple method utilized by giants available in the market, such as Facebook and Airbnb.
+Learn how to optimize app size for downloads and understand the differences between native and hybrid app development.

-Offline performance-
+Offline performance

 Native is the best platform for those who don’t have any connectivity to the data network.
 Organizers, planners, navigators, and even gamers can perform offline once the app is downloaded.
 HTML5 supports the in-browser caching, but still, you’re not so liberal like using a native app.

-Quick access to device features-
+Quick access to device features

 As we know that native apps are developed as per the particular platform, captivating, complete benefits of the features of the OS and the software.
 These apps can access the device hardware like camera, GPS, microphone, etc., which why native apps are quick, offering better user experience.
+Another significant advantage of choosing native application development is push notifications that flow through the APNS (iOS server), for which you require your app bundle ID and similar with Google’s Cloud Messaging (GCM).

 iOS and Android are the flagship product of both the giants; they can assist and enhance the entire platform as well as developers.
 No doubt, these platforms thoroughly help native applications; they will quite stable in terms of maintenance, usage, and app development.
 It makes sure that users face fewer crashes and glitches, allowing the app to function smoothly.

-Unified UI/UX-
+Unified UI/UX

 When it comes to the native platform, UI or UX are mostly unified, allowing users to learn the app without any hassle.
 On this platform, the UI will be standard in the native applications.
 Thus, it reduces the learning curve for the people and enables them to understand the navigation of the user easily.
 User experience is also enhanced due to the improved performance of the app.
 During the time of development, developers find it easy to apply the best practices.
 This is the reason why native app provides better UI and UX as compared to hybrid apps.

 This is the most crucial factor for developers as well as new entrepreneurs both at once.
 Deciding on the points mentioned above, we can say that native app development will be a little costlier than hybrid apps- that enable you to spend a fixed amount and spend more on promoting the app.
 For the first time, these apps will cost you more as well as consume time for developing.

 But as you know that native apps provide better user experience, so these factors are quite reasonable.
 More so, you need to spend a little amount on the launch of the app as well.
 However, in the end, you won’t regret it because native apps provide better ROI as compared to hybrid apps that are launched for free.

 Wrapping up